liatrio/autogov/README.md

 - `--attestations`: Path to pre-downloaded attestation bundles file (required)
 - `--blob-path`: Path to artifact file or directory containing multiple artifacts to verify (optional, calculates SHA256 digest for single files)
-- `--artifact-digest`: SHA256 digest of artifact for verification (optional, alternative to blob-path)
+- `--artifact-digest`: SHA256 digest for container image verification (optional, use when image cannot be pulled offline)
 - `--cert-identity`: Certificate identity (workflow URL with commit SHA) (required)
 - `--cert-issuer`: Certificate issuer (defaults to GitHub Actions)
-- `--trusted-root`: Path to trusted root JSON file (defaults to embedded GitHub trusted root) if not provided)
+- `--trusted-root`: Path to trusted root JSON file (defaults to embedded GitHub trusted root if not provided)
 - `-q, --quiet`: Only show errors and final results

 **Implementation Notes**:
-- Uses pure sigstore-go v1.0.0 APIs for all verification
+- Uses sigstore-go for all verification
 - Handles large attestations (up to 10MB per line in JSONL files)
 - Transparency log verification is automatically skipped in offline mode
 - Supports both JSON and JSONL attestation formats